atlassian/data-center-helm-charts/docs/docs/containers/JIRA.md

 All Jira versions from 7.13+ (Software/Core) / 3.16+ (Service Management) are available.

+???+ warning
-Note: All Jira Service Management 4.x versions are also available as `atlassian/jira-servicedesk`.
+    All Jira Service Management 4.x versions are also available as `atlassian/jira-servicedesk`.
     This namespace has been deprecated and versions from 5+ onwards will only be available as `atlassian/jira-servicemanagement`.

 ## Supported JDK versions and base images